Obak3/Obak3/README.md

 	2. 'Open Source' Master's degree.
 My Master's, but for free....
 (Python and Java)
 	3. Monkeytype.com-esque CLI tool because I'm a keyboard nerd (RUST)

-⚡ Hobbies: Fixed Gear Bikes, Watches, Guitars, and Mechanical Keyboards.
+⚡ Hobbies: Gravel Bikes, Watches, Guitars, and Mechanical Keyboards.

 Please don't bully me on contributions.
 Everything is done in private repos for school because they care about things like plagirism.